 At first level, and again at sixth level, Rogues pick two of their skill proficiencies (or a skill proficiency and their proficiency with thieves’ tools) and double the bonus they receive.
 This can compensate for skills held back by your dump stat, or push your best skills to heights no other character can match.
 Stealth and Sleight of Hand are classic Rogue skills, and great choices both.

 But, if you’re playing in a campaign with less combat and more focus on mysteries, social conflict or wilderness exploration, you can use your background or race to pick up a useful skill proficiency, combined with Expertise, to become the best in the party.
-It can be embarrassing for the Ranger when the Rogue has a higher Survival skill bonus!
+It can be embarrassing for the Ranger 5e when the Rogue has a higher Survival skill bonus!

 Starting from second level, Rogues can use a bonus action to Dash, Disengage or Hide.
-This makes Rogues dynamic combatants, able to remove themselves from unfavourable combats, reposition without sacrificing their attack, or even disappear completely if they can make their opponent lose sight of them.
+This makes Rogues dynamic combatants, able to remove themselves from unfavorable combats, reposition without sacrificing their attack, or even disappear completely if they can make their opponent lose sight of them.
 Rogues never fight fair: pick your battles.

 From fifth level, Rogues can use their reaction to halve the damage they receive from an attack, provided they can see the enemy that made it.
 This is a powerful reaction ability that will greatly increase your survivability, but it doesn’t make Rogues frontline fighters.
 If you take more than one hit a turn, you’ll quickly be overwhelmed.

-Another potent defensive boost, at seventh level Rogues become more adept at escaping from area of effect attacks – like fireballs and breath weapons – that allow you to reduce the damage suffered if you can succeed on a Dexterity save.
+Another potent defensive boost, at seventh level Rogues become more adept at escaping from area-of-effect attacks – like fireballs and breath weapons – that allow you to reduce the damage suffered if you can succeed on a Dexterity save.

-They also like to be in the right place at the right time to trigger their Sneak Attack, or remove themselves from an unfavourable situation – so movement capabilities like the Eladrin and Shadar-kai teleportation, or the Swiftstride Shifter’s bonus speed and disengagement reaction are brilliant.
+They also like to be in the right place at the right time to trigger their Sneak Attack, or remove themselves from an unfavorable situation – so movement capabilities like the Eladrin and Shadar-kai teleportation, or the Swiftstride Shifter’s bonus speed and disengagement reaction are brilliant.
 If your DM allows non-core content, the treefrog-like Grung make brilliant assassins – they literally sweat poison!

 Below we’ve made some selections for races that will make powerful rogues in any campaign.

-Just as the Hobbit Bilbo Baggins is the archetypal fantasy thief, the Halfling is a go-to choice for Rogues.
-All Halflings have +2 Dex and Halfling Nimbleness, allowing them to move through a space occupied by a larger creature – nothing can stop them from closing with their target or escaping from their foes, except for their stumpy 25-foot movement speed… They’re also Brave, giving them advantage on fear effects, and Lucky, giving you a free reroll on any d20 roll of a 1 – a small but welcome buff to your accuracy.
+Just as the Hobbit Bilbo Baggins is the archetypal fantasy thief, the Halfling 5e is a go-to choice for Rogues.
+All Halflings have +2 Dex and Halfling Nimbleness, allowing them to move through a space occupied by a larger creature – nothing can stop them from closing with their target or escaping from their foes, except for their stumpy 25-foot movement speed.
+They’re also Brave, giving them advantage on fear effects, and Lucky, giving you a free reroll on any d20 roll of a 1 – a small but welcome buff to your accuracy.

 Lightfoot Halflings have +1 Cha, making them effective dissemblers, and are Naturally Stealthy, letting them make a Hide action, even when only obscured by a creature one size category larger than them – they can literally hide behind the party tank, and pop out to attack with advantage.
 The Sage Advice Compendium clarifies that yes, this does work even when the enemy sees you running behind there, so have fun!

-Sharing Darkvision, +2 Dex, proficiency in Perception, advantage against Charm spells and immunity to magical sleep, every Elf subrace is a good start for a Rogue.
+Sharing Darkvision, +2 Dex, proficiency in Perception, advantage against Charm spells and immunity to magical sleep, every DnD Elf subrace is a good start for a Rogue.
 But Wood Elves are particularly well suited.

-Fleet of Foot adds five feet to their movement speed, and Mask of the Wild makes it possible to hide, even when only lightly obscured by weather or foliage, making them fearsome woodland ambushers (- and yes, just like the Lightfoot Halfling’s Naturally Stealthy ability, you can do this even when an enemy is watching you).
+Fleet of Foot adds five feet to their movement speed, and Mask of the Wild makes it possible to hide, even when only lightly obscured by weather or foliage, making them fearsome woodland ambushers (and yes, just like the Lightfoot Halfling’s Naturally Stealthy ability, you can do this even when an enemy is watching you).

 Elf Weapon Training grants proficiency with the Longbow, making them effective ranged Rogues who can be sure of having advantage as long as they are in their woodland homes.